hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

  * Upload your JARs, run the test using a 2 node test cluster and 2 client machines (the clients generate the load).

 This test runs for 2 minutes.
-After it is completed, the artifacts (log files) are downloaded in the `workers` directory.
+After it is completed, the artifacts (log files) are downloaded into the `workers` folder.
 Then, it terminates the 4 instances.
 If you do not want to start/terminate the instances for every run, just comment out the line `provisioner --terminate` in the script `run.sh`.
 This prevents the machines from being terminated.
 Please see the [Provisioner section](#provisioner) for more information.

 <br></br>
 ***RELATED INFORMATION***